Summary 2022 — New Mexico

 We are developing a program that will help support ag organizations across the state to host an ag day event for schools in their local area.
 We did a successful pilot program of a sample event in order to start setting up a template of suggestions for organizations to provide support in set up, organization design, presentation topics, etc. It is our goal to help ag organizations/ groups across the state come together to host quality educational ag day events as there is a growing concern that schools will ultimately no longer allow volunteers into their classrooms for security reasons.

 Major Program Impacts or Outcomes

 NMAITC saw a lot of growth in 2022, and we are looking forward to hiring a third team member to help continue growing our outreach in grades K-12 across the state.
 We had a 50% increase in teacher trainings last year as well as a 184% increase in the number of students impacted by educational presentations for classrooms.
 We also saw increases in our website users by thirty-seven percent.
 The reach across our social media platforms totaled more than 58,000 which was up 101%.

 Program Leader Biosketch

 Traci Curry graduated with a degree in education from Eastern New Mexico University.
-She spent eleven years in the classroom as an elementary teacher before coming to New Mexico Farm & Livestock Bureau and the New Mexico Agriculture in the Classroom (NMAITC) program.
-She has been the NMAITC state contact since 2011.
+She spent eleven years in the classroom as a K-8 certified elementary teacher before coming to New Mexico Farm & Livestock Bureau and the New Mexico Agriculture in the Classroom (NMAITC) program.
+She has been the NMAITC program leader since 2011.